 - Objects being allocated via wrappers around

-, … will end up in the same slab cache. - The slabs needs to be pinned, otherwise an attacker could feng-shui their way
+kmalloc(), likesock_kmalloc,f2fs_kmalloc,aligned_kmalloc, … will end up in the same slab cache.
+A possible improvement would be to mix the callsite address and the parent caller's address. - The slabs needs to be pinned, otherwise an attacker could feng-shui their way

 into having the whole slab free'ed, garbage-collected, and have a slab for